ricardomm7/leaflink/docs/sprintA/us003/01.requirements-engineering/Readme.md

 **Output Data:**

-* Colaborator and it's job associated
+* Collaborator and it's job associated
 * (In)Success of the operation

 ### 1.6.
 System Sequence Diagram (SSD)